Should I Hold Weights While Exercising On A Treadmill?

 If you want to make your runs harder then increase the speed or add a small incline.
 Anything but making yourself heavier.
 Some recommend small weights that you can attach around your wrist with velcro.
 The weight doesn't improve you proportionately, your arms and shoulders get the bigger workout.
 If you're running then it's just best to stay natural.

-If you're walking on the treadmill then holding weights maybe feasible.
+If you're walking on the treadmill then holding weights is feasible.
 You're still unable to swing your arms as you normally would if the weights are too heavy and if the weights are small it hardly seems worth it.
 If you're brisk walking you need to swing the arms more and weights prevent you from doing that.
+So you need to find the ideal weight for you and your arms.

 I still think if you want to make your treadmill workout harder then use the incline or the speed and this goes with walking too.
 The incline is your friend when you walk as you can get a really good workout when you use it.
 Fortunately in the gym I go to, I see no encouragement for their members to hold weights while on the treadmill and I think more people should do this.